Streaming Working Memory

 Handling response data

-The response stream will contain xml-like <working_memory>$data</working_memory>
+In text stream mode, the response stream will contain xml-like <working_memory>$data</working_memory>

 tagged data.